jalupaja/music-parser/README.md

 ## TODO
 > What I might add in the future if I find the motivation

-- add proxies to yt-dlp
+- move GUI in separate Thread to be able to search and use gui at the same time
 - ability to parse artists and add them to a 'subscriptions' database
 - ability to parse login to spotify and parse all subscribed playlists
 - add unicode support